 What can I do with a Bachelor’s Degree in Sustainability?

 Environmental consultants assess how the products and processes of an organization impact the environment.
 They also look into work conditions by monitoring and talking to workers.
-They may work for the government, private businesses, and nonprofits.
+Interestingly, a Bachelor’s Degree in Fashion also covers sustainability.
+Graduates may work as environmental consultants for the government, private businesses, and nonprofits.

-Environmental engineers handle waste and pollution problems through technology.
+Environmental engineers, like other career paths in environmental science and sustainability, handle waste and pollution problems through technology.
 They may also work with the government to guarantee federal law compliance.

 Can you get a sustainability job with just a certificate?